alphacentaury-github/ReactionGUI/README.md

    )

 ## Usage
-There is a two-way to run the code
+There are two ways to run the code

 1. type 'python main.py' in the terminal.( within python environment)
 2. modify 'main.bat' file for the correct path and run batch file.